M-85 (Michigan highway): Route description

 M-85 starts a directional interchange with I-75 in near Rockwood; traffic to or from southbound I-75 must use Gibraltar Road instead.
 M-85 runs north from this interchange to Gibraltar Road as a full freeway; north of that intersection the highway becomes a boulevard.
 There are many businesses directly adjacent to Fort Street in the Downriver area with residential subdivisions on either side of them.
 The trunkline parallels a pair of rail lines.
 In this area, M-85 also runs parallel to, but inland from, the southern part of the Detroit River.
 The highway runs northeasterly through Gibraltar to Trenton, where it turns due north.
 Fort Street forms the boundary between Riverview and Trenton in the area near the Riverview Landing Shopping Center between King and Sibley Roads; north of here, Riverview extends along both sides of the road.
 At Pennsylvania Road, Fort Street crosses into the city of Southgate and curves to the northeast near the Southgate Tower office building.
 The highway returns to a due northerly course near Memorial Park and continues along the Southgate–Wyandotte city line.
 This area is mainly residential neighborhoods that extend in street grids on either side of the Fort Street boulevard, including the Old Homestead neighborhood of Southgate.

 The highway crosses the South Branch of the Ecorse River and enters the city of Lincoln Park, through which Fort Street angles slightly northeasterly before turning sharply to the northeast at Champaign Road.
 M-85's new direction keeps it parallel to the Detroit River about 1 mi away.
 When the trunkline crosses the North Branch of the Ecorse River, M-85 enters the city of Detroit near Outer Drive.
 Fort Street runs parallel to I-75 through the Boynton–Oakwood Heights neighborhoods of the city.
 North of the intersection with Schaefer Highway, M-85 meets an interchange with I-75 and passes under the freeway, crossing to its northwest side.
 At this interchange, the LECT designation is transferred from M-85 to I-75.
 Fort Street continues running between an industrial area and I-75.
 In this area, the highway crosses the River Rouge and turns east-northeast.
 Fort Street continues through the Delray neighborhood and past Woodmere Cemetery before crossing under I-75 again; there is no interchange at this location.
-These two highways continue in parallel to the north of Fort Wayne and the Detroit Harbor Terminals / Boblo Island Detroit Dock Building; M-85 intersects Grand Boulevard and passes under the approaches for the Ambassador Bridge; I-75 turns inland near the bridge's toll plaza north of Fort Street.
+These two highways continue in parallel to the north of Fort Wayne and under the approaches for the Gordie Howe International Bridge; M-85 intersects Grand Boulevard and passes under the approaches for the Ambassador Bridge; I-75 turns inland near the bridge's toll plaza north of Fort Street.
 M-85 continues along the river into the Corktown neighborhood.